 discontinued

-• New cardholders can earn 60,000 Membership Rewards points once spending $6,000 on eligible purchases within the first six months of opening an account.
+- New cardholders can earn 60,000 points after you spend $6,000 on eligible purchases on your new card in your first six months of card membership.

-• Additional perks include: $10 total monthly statement credits when you use the card to pay for purchases at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations (enrollment required); monthly $10 in Uber Cash for Uber Eats orders or Uber rides in the U.S, totaling up to $120 per year, when you add your Gold Card to your Uber account; and more.
+- Additional perks include: $10 total monthly statement credits when you use the card to pay for purchases at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys (enrollment required); monthly $10 in Uber Cash for Uber Eats orders or Uber rides in the U.S, totaling up to $120 per year, when you add your Gold Card to your Uber account; and more.
+Effective 11/8/2024, an Amex Card must be selected as the payment method for your Uber or Uber Eats transaction to redeem the Amex Uber Cash benefit.

 Credit cards that offer miles